Ladysmith Tall Ships Society

 A large ancient anchor was retrieved from the seabed of Ladysmith Harbour by a local commercial diver.
 After being donated to Ladysmith Maritime Society, it languished out of sight as there was no display site available.
 It passed through several hands before acquiring a place of prominence as the centrepiece of the roundabout at 1st Avenue and Symonds Street.

-A deep sea vessel’s life boat, now our Tour Boat, Maritimer came our way on the dissolution of Ladysmith Waterfront Enhancement Society.
+A deep sea vessel’s life boat, now our tour boat, Maritimer came our way on the dissolution of the Ladysmith Waterfront Enhancement Society.
 The restoration of a Porlier Pass troller, originally built in Saltair circa 1930, was completed in time for her to participate in the 2003 Light Up parade.
 A 1959 Glaspar Club Mariner, donated as a memorial, was restored and displayed for the first time at the 2005 Steamboat & Heritage Boat Show.
 A work boat off the renowned deep-sea tug Sudbury II was restored in 2007.
-More projects are in the works.

-In recent years restorations and maintenance took place in the “Car Shop”, now known as the Boat Restoration Shop.
-Repairs to the Boat Restoration Shop and maintenance have been a major project requiring considerable Society funds and many volunteer hours.
-There is still more to be done but a washroom, new heating, secure storage for tools and a small meeting room are proving valuable to the Society.
+In recent years, restorations and maintenance took place in the “Car Shop,” now known as the Boat Restoration Shop.
+Repairs and maintenance to the shop have been a major project requiring considerable Society funds and many volunteer hours.
+There is still more to be done but a washroom, heating, secure storage for tools and a small meeting room are proving valuable to the Society.

 Our marina has provided a successful nesting site for the endangered West Coast Purple Martins.
-Cooperation between LMS and the B.C.
-Purple Martin Stewardship & Recovery Program has resulted in attaching nest boxes to dock pilings, advising of arrival date of purple martins, assisting with the counting and banding of birds and locating an information kiosk at the head of the marina.
-A nestcam is relayed to a screen beside the heritage boat shed.
+Cooperation between LMS and the BC Purple Martin Stewardship & Recovery Program has resulted in attaching nest boxes to dock pilings, advising of arrival date of purple martins, assisting with the counting and banding of birds and locating an information kiosk (wheelbarrow shelter) at the head of the marina.
+A nestcam is relayed to a screen left of the Bill Adair Boathouse entrance.

 Over the years the docks have expanded and been upgraded from dilapidated, discarded, forestry company floats to the present 3,500 feet of useable and safe moorage space; 1,100 feet are designated for visiting boats during the cruising season.
-LMS welcomes everybody to use the picnic dock adjacent to the Welcome Centre, walk the docks, and enjoy the Marina.
+LMS welcomes everybody to use its “Social Dock” adjacent to the Welcome Centre, walk the docks and enjoy the marina.

 Our award-winning floating Museum, which was completed in 2007, now houses local marine communication, navigation, safety equipment and artifacts.

-Be sure to visit the Harbour Heritage Centre, located in the Expo Legacy building (the old Forest Industry Machine Shop) across from the upper parking lot.
+Be sure to visit the Harbour Heritage Centre, located at 610 Oyster Bay Drive (the old Forest Industry Machine Shop).

 Inside, you’ll see a wall mural by local artist, Kath Stroman, depicting the natural beauty of the harbour, which takes you back in time when it was home to Stz’uminus First Nation.
 Exhibits, dioramas and interactive displays feature the oyster farming, fishing, smelter, coal and forest industries which created the economic base for development of the Ladysmith community.
 In our presentations we point out how many of the changes have been harmful to the harbour environment and to traditional ways of life.